Prem95/realtime-face-anti-spoofing/README.md

 ## Where to use? :hammer:
-This Face Anti Spoofing detector can possible be used in many different systems that needs realtime facial recognition with facial landmarks.
+This Face Anti Spoofing detector can be used in many different systems that needs realtime facial recognition with facial landmarks.
 Potentially could be used in security systems, biometrics, attendence systems and etc.

-This integrated with hardware systems for application in offices, schools, and public places for various use cases.
+Can be integrated with hardware systems for application in offices, schools, and public places for various use cases.

 ## Datasets and Library :green_book: